QubesOS/qubes-doc/developer/debugging/vm-interface.md

 -   `/qubes-netvm-network` - network address (only when VM serves as network backend - ProxyVM and NetVM); can be also calculated from qubes-netvm-gateway and qubes-netvm-netmask
 -   `/qubes-netvm-primary-dns` - same as `qubes-primary-dns` in connected VMs (only when VM serves as network backend - ProxyVM and NetVM); traffic sent to this IP on port 53 should be redirected to primary DNS server
 -   `/qubes-netvm-secondary-dns` - same as `qubes-secondary-dns` in connected VMs (only when VM serves as network backend - ProxyVM and NetVM); traffic sent to this IP on port 53 should be redirected to secondary DNS server
+-   `/guivm-windows-prefix` - title prefix for any window not originating from another qube.
+This means windows of applications running in GuiVM itself

 #### Firewall rules in 3.x ####